Economics - Management, Law - Political Science - Administration

 Presentation

-The dual degree in Economics and Political Science is a selective program with limited capacity offered at the University of Montpellier.
+The dual degree in Economics and Political Science is a selective program with limited capacity offered by the University of Montpellier.
+Resolutely multidisciplinary, it addresses contemporary issues and the needs of emerging professions, particularly in the fields of the environment, energy, governance, decision support, and the development of national and international projects.

-The validation of the program includes a major oral examination covering both disciplines, highlighting the cross-disciplinary contribution of the two fields to the analysis of the contemporary world.
-The dual skills acquired then provide access to the best master's programs in each discipline as well as multidisciplinary master's programs geared toward the professions of the future.
+The dual expertise acquired opens up access to the best master's degrees in each discipline, as well as multidisciplinary master's degrees geared toward the jobs of the future.

 Read more